vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 as I tried to get things to work.

 I hear you; it's open source.
 So use it, or don't, or fix it; just don't complain.
 Fair.
-At this point, I will have to explore `gn` before I can arrive at a conclusion on which way to go.
+At this point, I still have the option to explore `gn` before I can arrive at a conclusion on which way to go.

+To be continued...

 ## References:
 - [Ninja build tool](https://lwn.net/Articles/706404/)